Receiving Your Mail and Packages

 Incoming Package Mail

-- Packages are brought to Barnard at varying times throughout the day.
-When you receive a package or item requiring a signature, you are automatically sent a WITS Automated Email, and a printed Notification Slip is placed in your mailbox.
-The email is simply an alert to you from our Package Tracking software to expect a package, whereas the mailbox notice indicates that the package is ready for pickup at the service window.
+- Packages are brought to Barnard at various times throughout the day.
+When you receive a package or item requiring a signature, you are automatically sent an automated email from email@example.com, and a printed notification slip is placed in your mailbox.
+The email is simply an alert to you from our package tracking software that we have received and processed a package for you, whereas the mailbox notice indicates that the package is ready for pickup at the service window or at an alternate location noted on the printed notification slip.

 - You must present your Barnard I.D. and your printed Notification Slip at the service window to retrieve your package.
 Please do not come to the service window until you receive the notification slip.